—

 The dogs were not happy that they couldn’t get in my office and crash on the floor as usual so I had to take them out a couple time before they eventually settled down which made the process take a little longer than necessary but it turned out to be a fairly straightforward operation with easy instructions and hardware that was well organized and extremely well built…

-Several content creators recommended placing a patio block under the printer for stability and noise reduction so I had to get that in just the right place but first I needed to know how much clearance I needed front and back for the bed movement… I got everything in place (you can see the patio block in the picture above), fired it up and went through their initial setup and calibration routine which took about 45 minutes altogether…
+Several content creators recommended placing a patio block under the printer for stability and noise reduction so I had to get that in just the right place but first I needed to know how much clearance I needed front and back for the bed movement (they call this a ‘bed slinger’)… I got everything in place (you can see the patio block in the picture above), fired it up and went through their initial setup and calibration routine which took about 45 minutes altogether…

 By the time Julie returned I was just about to send common test print… I tweaked no settings – I just loaded a filament and printed to see what kind of result I might get…